There are currently no products in the cart.

 On top of eating empty calories, drinking them can also make losing weight problematic.
 While it’s easy to overlook, if your drinking things like juice and soda every day, you’re adding hundreds of unnecessary calories into your diet.

-For example, if you were to drink two 20oz bottles of coke in a day, you’d be adding almost 500 extra calories to your diet.
-While it might not sound like all that much, ultimately that’s 500 fewer calories you can get from actual food if you want to hit your daily calorie goal.
+For example, if you were to drink two 20 oz bottles of coke a day, you’d be adding almost 500 extra calories to your diet.
+While it might not sound like all that much, if you want to hit your daily calorie target, that’s now 500 fewer calories you can get from healthy, nutrient-dense foods.

 Because sugary drinks don’t do much to quell your hunger, however, it can make it pretty difficult to limit your food intake as much as you need to in order to lose weight.